indygreg/PyOxidizer/docs/status.rst

 =======================

 Error handling in build-time Rust code isn't great.
 Expect to see the ``pyoxidizer`` executable to crash from time to time.
-Crashes in binaries built with PyOxidizer should not occur and will be treated as serious bugs!
+The code that runs in binaries built with PyOxidizer is held to a higher standard.
+Crashes should not occur and will be treated as serious bugs!

 Only Python 3.7 is currently supported.
 Support for older Python 3 releases is possible.
 But the project author hopes we only need to